whoamaiii/kreativiummedgemma-v2/README.md

 - overallPRF1: Derived from the summed overallConfusionMatrix:
   - precision = tp / (tp + fp) when denominator &gt; 0, else 0
   - recall = tp / (tp + fn) when denominator &gt; 0, else 0
-  - f1Score = 2 * precision * recall / (precision + recall) when denominator &gt; 0, else 0
+  - f1Score = `2 * precision * recall / (precision + recall)` when denominator \u0026gt; 0, else 0
   - accuracy = (tp + tn) / (tp + tn + fp + fn) when denominator &gt; 0, else 0

 Note: Individual fold confusion matrices are not averaged; only numeric metrics are averaged across folds.
 The overallConfusionMatrix is computed by summing tp/tn/fp/fn across folds, then overallPRF1 is recomputed from those totals.

 ## Confidence Heuristics